Oshikoto Region: Economy and infrastructure

 The northern part of the region practices crop agriculture, whereas the main economic activities in the southern part are cattle rearing and mining.
 The two areas have important cultural and historical links in that the Ndonga people have extracted copper at Tsumeb since the earliest times in order to make rings and tools.

 Pearl millet (Mahangu) is the principal crop in the north, while cattle are reared in the Mangetti and the Tsumeb district.
 Although the Tsumeb mine has only a limited life span, it provides a boost for the communal areas of the region together with the associated support industries and services.

 Communication networks and infrastructure are well developed in the area: a paved trunk road runs across the region, linking it to both the south and the north of the country.
 The national microwave network terminates at Tsumeb, but telecommunications are now carried across the region and as far as Oshakati by means of a newly laid optical fiber cable.

 According to the 2012 Namibia Labour Force Survey, unemployment in the Oshikoto Region is 26.4%.
-Oshikoto has 200 schools with a total of 60,439 pupils.
+As of 2013 Oshikoto had 200 schools with a total of 60,439 pupils.